 You can also find hexagonal tiles with intricate and complex patterns, like the random oddments used to make the old-fashioned patchwork quilts.
 These tiles can be laid uniformly in pre-ordained directions or designs.
 Alternatively, to make a unique and strikingly individualised statement, they can be laid totally at random.
 Many hexagonal collections come in unsorted packs to create precisely this effect.

-Patchworking is right on trend at the moment, and if you aren't about to sit down and spend a lifetime making a quilt, you can at least let your design skills off the leash in the home.
+Patchworking like our Hex range is right on trend at the moment, and if you aren't about to sit down and spend a lifetime making a quilt, you can at least let your design skills off the leash in the home.
 For interior rooms throughout the home, and in some circumstances for exterior features like paths and patios, hexagonal tiles are an ideal way to brighten up your life.
 Mix and match colours, textures and patterns to create a unique and vibrant wall or floor, and have fun making a statement in special areas.

 For the really nostalgic, hexagonal tiles can be found in traditional patchwork quilt designs, while there are also some superbly colourful jumble patchworks available in old-fashioned souk style, or a Spanish Andalucian style in a blue and white pattern.
 Stone surfaces can be replicated in smooth, marble-effect glaze or rough ceramics, and tiles can be scored or rippled for additional texturing.